sitiporn/Reading-paper/possible_main/emergent_linguistic.md

 # Emergent linquistic structure in ann trained by self-supervison

+ Problem
+---

+ * no anotation syntatic dependencies for intent detection datasets ?

+    * they used syntatic dependencies using wall stree journal(WSJ) portion of Penn Treebank annoted with standford Dependencies as Corpus

+ baseline
+---

+    * Normally the word that position neg 2 or to left considered to be head

  Question
 ---
- what is this work is about ?
+ 1) what is this work is about ?
    show that how large language pretrain model works

       * how ?
           * can learn linquistic structure and syntatic parsing and be able to aproximately reconstruct linquistic stucture

+      * How often the head word of a coreferent metion most attends to the head
+      word of one that montion's antecendents

+ 2) what is combined score

  Keys
 ---
  * language understanding require -> structure are not looking explicitly